The Common Lisp Cookbook – Loop, iteration, mapping

 ;; ...

-Much of the examples on this page that are valid for loop are also valid for iterate, with minor modifications.
+Many of the examples on this page that are valid for loop are also valid for Iterate, with minor modifications.

 (for:for ((x over <your data structure>))